 The content of this manual represents the status of the user manual at the time of printing and may not be completely valid in future instances.
-For more information, refer to the time time time to the complete disclaimer note.
+For more information, refer to the first page for the complete disclaimer note.

 Your car's auxiliary heater has an automatic start function.
 This can be enabled via the centre display.